Asbestos

 • Walls and floors around stoves and fireplaces.

 Since there is still not a complete ban on asbestos containing products, even new building materials can contain asbestos.

-It is important to identify products and building materials that contain asbestos before doing any work with them that might release asbestos into the air.
+In addition to creating a health hazard to workers, cleaning up improperly handled asbestos can dramatically increase the cost of a construction project.
 Contractors and workers must be trained and certified to work with asbestos.
 Find certified asbestos abatement contractors, and learn more about asbestos abatement certifications on our asbestos certifications page.

 Requirements & Policies